An Apology for Money: Afterthoughts

 Ought we accept imbalances of appropriation and a (geometric) redistribution of wealth toward ``the rich,'' and in particular toward the banks and other financial institutions, as well as other aggregates commanding ever increasing amounts of money?
 I am afraid, yes.
 I am unaware of any measure which could counterbalance the accumulation of wealth, also called the Matthews Effect, in the long run.

 There are quite serious political connotations to keep in mind: As money is the representation of a particular type of asset value, those who control and create money have equivalent capabilities to deplore economic and political power.
-It is quite commonly accepted that societies and empires may be ``steered'' or even dominated by those who have money~\cite{Quigley-TaH}; to the effect that ``money'' renders entire governments; or at least corrupts or overthrows them.
-At some point we might wake up and realize that, facilitated by money, our ``democracies'' have turned into plutonomies~\cite{PlutonomyReport1,PlutonomyReport2} and oligarchies.
-(In a recent {\em Bloomberg} commentary by William Pesek, Richard Duncan~\cite{dunken-crises2} is cited by saying ``The financial industry has become a menace to society,'' Duncan said. ``Its ability to create credit has brought it undue political influence, enabling the industry to deregulate itself and to engage in such excesses [[$\ldots$]] Credit creation is too dangerous to be left to the discretion of bankers.'')
+It is quite commonly accepted that societies and empires may be ``steered'' or even dominated by those who have money~\citep{Quigley-TaH}; to the effect that ``money'' renders entire governments; or at least corrupts or overthrows them.
+At some point we might wake up and realize that, facilitated by money, our ``democracies'' have turned into plutonomies~\citep{PlutonomyReport1,PlutonomyReport2} and oligarchies.

-To close this brief discussion in a positive, pragmatic mood, let me mention ways to legally get rich along the monetary lines discussed, without relying on inherited wealth: (i)~One of the first and foremost opportunities would be to acquire or start up a central bank if some country would allow one to do so; possibly in exchange of a credit line. (ii)~A fallback option would be to acquire or start up a noncentral bank, or some organization issuing notes which are accepted as some form of exchange payment. (iii)~A third option would be to wait until chance singles one out as a beneficiary of the Matthews Effect.
-(This may never happen.) (iv)~A fourth option would be to dynamically increase debt levels, which must be associated with sustainable levels of interest payments.
-On a more existentialist and personal level, I propose to consider money as one of Sisyphus' more absurd assignments~\cite{camus-mos}.
+To close this brief discussion in a positive, pragmatic mood, let me mention ways to legally get rich along the monetary lines discussed, without relying on inherited wealth: \begin{itemize} \item[$\bullet$] One of the first and foremost opportunities would be to acquire or start up a central bank if some country would allow one to do so; possibly in exchange of a credit line. \item[$\bullet$] A fallback option would be to acquire or start up a noncentral bank, or some organization issuing notes which are accepted as some form of exchange payment. \item[$\bullet$] A third option would be to wait until chance singles one out as a beneficiary of the Matthews Effect.
+(This may never happen.) \item[$\bullet$] A fourth option would be to ``ride the tides of inflation and deflation,'' and dynamically increase debt levels, which must be associated with sustainable levels of interest payments, at proper times.
+Without inside information, this, however, may be just as risky as participating in a Ponzi-type pyramid game. \end{itemize}

+On a more existentialist and personal level, I propose to consider money as one of Sisyphus' more absurd assignments~\citep{camus-mos}.